madisoncfallin/MadisonsMetagaming/README.md

 # Madison's Metagaming
   A content mod to add stuff that should already be in the base game.
 Will be updated sporadically as I find something I want.

 ## Content
+- Feats
+  - [Fey Foundling](https://www.aonprd.com/FeatDisplay.aspx?ItemName=Fey%20Foundling).
+PF1e RAW says that this can only be taken at first level, but we use the honor system :)

 ## Installation
   Install via [ModFinder](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder), or manually via [Unity Mod Manager](https://github.com/newman55/unity-mod-manager).